your life @state

 that feeling of being at home, supported by a community who will help you explore new interests, find your passion and prepare for personal and professional success.
 SDSU -- one of the nation’s most diverse universities -- offers a range of on-campus housing choices and residential learning communities based on student interests, as well as academic and support programs for commuter students.
 You can play sports at the Division I, club or intramural level -- or cheer on your team.
 There are over 350 student organizations, so it’s easy to get involved and make new friends.

-Residential Learning Communities provide a unique opportunity to connect and learn, both inside and outside the classroom.
-You live alongside other students with shared academic or co-curricular interests and are enrolled in a connected set of academic courses to help produce smaller, more intentional communities that promote student success.
+Residential Learning Communities (RLCs) provide a unique opportunity to connect and learn, both inside and outside the classroom.
+In an RLC, students live alongside other students with shared academic or co-curricular interests and are enrolled in a connected set of academic courses to help produce smaller, more intentional communities that promote student success.

 We know students want flexibility in their meal plans – flexibility to eat what they want, when they want and where they want.
 SDSU Dining offers a variety of meal plans to fit the needs of individual students.